Lt.-Col. Sir Merrik Raymond Burrell, 7th Bt.

 Sir Joslan William Vivian Ingilby, 5th Bt.

 Sir Joslan William Vivian Ingilby, 5th Bt. was born on 1 September 1907.1 He was the son of Sir William Henry Ingilby, 4th Bt. and Hon.
-Alberta Diana Vivian.2 He married Diana Colvin, daughter of Brig.-Gen. Sir George Lethbridge Colvin, on 31 January 1948.1 He died in 1974.1
+Alberta Diana Vivian.2 He married Diana Colvin, daughter of Brig.-Gen. Sir George Lethbridge Colvin and Katherine Isabella Mylne, on 31 January 1948 at Westminster, London, England.1,3 He died on 7 June 1974 at age 66 at Claro, Yorkshire, England.1,4

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Major in the service of the Scots Guards.1 He fought in the Second World War.1 He succeeded to the title of 5th Baronet Ingilby, of Ripley, in the West Riding of the County of York [U.K., 1866] on 20 September 1950.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire in 1952.1 He held the office of Deputy Lieutenant (D.L.) of the West Riding, Yorkshire.1
+He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Major in the Scots Guards.1 He fought in the Second World War.1 He succeeded as the 5th Baronet Ingilby, of Ripley, in the West Riding of the County of York [U.K., 1866] on 20 September 1950.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire in 1952.1 He held the office of Deputy Lieutenant (D.L.) of the West Riding, Yorkshire.1

 Children of Sir Joslan William Vivian Ingilby, 5th Bt. and Diana Colvin